spytliak/Quarks-DevOps-Days/README.md

 * [prometheus-blackbox-exporter_rev1.json](/configs/grafana/provisioning/dashboards/prometheus-blackbox-exporter_rev1.json)                                    - the dashboard for prometheus-blackbox-exporter (ID: 7587)
 * [quarks_grafana-dashboard.json](/configs/grafana/provisioning/dashboards/quarks_grafana-dashboard.json)                                    - the dashboard for prometheus-blackbox-exporter for home work task

+NOTE:
+For changing default grafanas password (default is admin/admin) need to create .env file, an example is in [.env.example](.env.example).
+For notification to slack need to change the slack webhook (api_url) in [alertmanager.yml](/configs/alertmanager/alertmanager.yml)

 #### Requirements
 * docker >= 19.03.0